cschultheiss/HOLS/README.md

 # HOLS
-R Software for performing HOLS checks:
+R Software for perfoming HOLS checks:<br>
-- HOLS_procedure.R : implementation of the HOLS check
+HOLS_procedure.R: implementation of the HOLS check <br>
+Function HOLS.check() can be applied to data <br>
-- debias_z3.R : procedures adapted from the debiased Lasso to orthogonalize z_j^3
+debias_z3.R procedures adapted from the debiased Lasso to orthogonalize z_j^3

-Create data for figures in paper (folder structure shall be adapated to user's needs):
+To create the data for the the figures in the paper:
-- Figures 2, 3, 6: run SEM_simulation.R
+- Figures 2, 3, 6: run the function stored in SEM_simulation.R with its default parameters
-- Figure 5: run mixgauss_simulation.R
+- Figure 5: run the function stored in mixgauss_simulation.R with its default parameters
-- Figures 8 + 9: run SEMHD_simulation.R
+- Figures 8 + 9 run the function stored in SEMHD_simulation.R with its default parameters
-- Figures 10 - 12: run block_simulation.R
+- Figures 10 - 12: run the function stored in block_simulation.R with its default parameters

-The figures can be obtained with figures_execute.R.
-Note that the data are stored with time-dependent auto-created folder and file names.
-To get the figures, either the names or the R-script must be adapted to match eachother.

-Create the table for the analys of the Sachs et al. dataset (https://www.science.org/doi/full/10.1126/science.1105809): store the files in a subfolder called Protein-signal, run cyto/cyto_table.R
+To get Table 1 (in LaTeX encoding) for the analys of the Sachs et al. dataset (https://www.science.org/doi/full/10.1126/science.1105809): run the function stored in cyto/cyto_table.R <br>
+The files must be stored in a subfolder called Protein-signal <br>
+Helper functions with explaining comments are stored in cyto/cyto_functions.R <br>

+The file figures_execute.R contains a complete workflow to obtain each figure and the table <br>
+The called plotting functions with explaining comments are stored in figures.fun.R